foundations-fall-2016/session2/README.md

 }
 ```

-Add padding, margins to separate, and a border to make them more tab-like.
+Adding padding, margins to separate, and a border to make them more tab-like:

 ```css
 a {